ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

    │     └── wrappers
    └── versions

-Regional Workflow Sub-Directories
+SRW App Sub-Directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A number of sub-directories are created under the ``regional_workflow`` directory when the regional workflow is cloned (see directory diagram :ref:`above <TopLevelDirStructure>`). :numref:`Table %s <Subdirectories>` describes the contents of these sub-directories.
+:numref:`Table %s <Subdirectories>` describes the contents of the most important sub-directories. :numref:`Table %s <FilesAndSubDirs>` provides and in-depth explanation of the ``ufs-srweather-app`` directories.

 .. _Subdirectories: